Chair and Program Director: Master of Physician Assistant Program

 - Engage in public service at the University and in the local community.

-- Faculty and leadership experience in a PA program;
+- Faculty experience in a PA program with documented research experience;

 - Five years of clinical experience as a PA;